wanyaworld/Adaptive-Backoff-Futex-Lock/README.md

 ## About The Project

 This is an implementation of [futex](https://man7.org/linux/man-pages/man2/futex.2.html)-based blocking synchronization.
-In this lock implementation, one first tries an atomic operation ([Compare-And-Swap](https://en.wikipedia.org/wiki/Compare-and-swap)) to test if one can get the lock immediately.
+In this lock implementation, one first tries atomic operations ([Compare-And-Swap](https://en.wikipedia.org/wiki/Compare-and-swap)) to test if one can get the lock immediately.
 If it fails, it calls futex() which makes it (probably) sleep.
 Later, it is waken up when the lock holder releases the lock by calling futex() with FUTEX_WAKE operation flag.
 Even after waking up, it checks if the lock variable represents that lock is "not-held-state" and retries futex() if it does not.
 This prevents [sprious wakeup](https://en.wikipedia.org/wiki/Spurious_wakeup) from negating the correctness of the synchronization.